highbyte/dotnet-6502/docs/host-apps/terminal/overview.md

 panel, and config dialog.
 See [Architecture](../../architecture.md) and [Systems.Plugins](../../libraries/core/dotnet6502-systems-plugins.md).

+## Terminal requirements

+The app drives the terminal with modern features, so it needs a reasonably capable terminal emulator — older or minimal terminals may render incorrectly:

+- **24-bit "true color"** — every emulated screen cell and the UI chrome use explicit RGB colors.
+On a 16/256-color terminal the driver approximates them, so colors look wrong.
+On Windows, use a modern terminal such as Windows Terminal; the legacy `conhost` console does not render true color reliably.
+- **Unicode (UTF-8) and a capable font** — PETSCII screen codes are mapped to Unicode box-drawing, block, and shade glyphs, so the terminal font must include those (most modern monospace fonts do).
+- **Size** — large enough for the three-column layout: about **30 rows** tall and a wide window (~100 columns) shows everything without the panes clipping.
+Smaller still runs, but content is truncated.
+- **Mouse (optional)** — buttons, the per-system menu, and the Info/Config/Logs tabs are clickable when the terminal reports mouse events, but every action also has a keyboard hotkey, so a mouse is not required.
+- **Modifier-key reporting** — some C64 colour-key chords use Alt/Ctrl; whether they reach the emulator depends on the terminal forwarding those modifiers (see the in-app Info panel).

+It works over SSH and inside `tmux`/`screen` as long as the outer terminal meets the above.

 ## Supported systems

 - **C64** (`Impl.Terminal.Commodore64` + `App.Terminal.Shell.Commodore64`) — character mode only.